|

 was born.

-Soon, I felt the same intense desire to put in images and in words an adventure that was recounted to my
+Soon I felt the same intense desire to bring to life an adventure that was recounted to my

 ©2004.